 Situated on the main A580 East Lancashire Road and at the centre of the region's motorway network, St Helens is one of the best-connected towns in the country.
-And once you get into the town centre, parking couldn't be simpler with spaces for over 2,300 cars on our Council run car parks.
+And once you get into the town centre, parking couldn't be simpler with spaces for over 2,300 cars on our council-run car parks.

-Outside of town is Ravenhead Retail Park on the Linkway, where you will find some of the larger retailers, conveniently situated in one place.
-While St Helens Retail Park may offer the same but it also houses a number if independent and discount stores.
+At the heart of the town's shopping offering is Church Square, St Helens' largest indoor shopping centre, with popular high street stores among the many shops.
+Outside of town is Ravenhead Retail Park on the linkway, where you will find some of the larger retailers, conveniently situated in one place.
+St Helens Retail Park offers the same but it also houses a number of independent and discount stores.

-On the edge of the town we have the product of "The Big Art Project", an ambitious public art commissioning initiative from Channel 4, supported by Arts Council England, the national development agency for the arts, and The Art Fund, the UK's leading independent art charity.
+On the edge of the town we have the product of 'The Big Art Project', an ambitious public art commissioning initiative from Channel 4, supported by Arts Council England, the national development agency for the arts, and The Art Fund, the UK's leading independent art charity.

-In St Helens we are fanatical about the game and with some justification because, the ‘Saints' are the most successful Super League team in history, and having just taken delivery of a fabulous new stadium, who can blame us?
+When it comes to sport, there can only be one in the town: rugby league!
+In St Helens we are fanatical about the game – with some justification, because the ‘Saints' are the most successful Super League team in history.
+And with the club being based in a fabulous modern stadium, who can blame us?

-If you love football, then all of Liverpool and Manchester’s grounds are within 40 minutes travelling time from the town centre.
+If you love football, then all of Liverpool and Manchester’s grounds are within 40 minutes' travelling time from the town centre.

-If you're thinking of moving to the area, get more information about Housing in St Helens.
+If you're thinking of moving to the area, get more information about housing in St Helens.

 For more information on the area, have a look at info4StHelens, which will give you facts, figures and profiles about our town.